 Tips for visiting Riga, Latvia

 As I mentioned, everything is very close together but still be prepared to do a lot of walking!
-As I was only passing through Riga, I had all my luggage with me…well just a normal backpack (fully loaded it weighed around 9kg).
+As I was only passing through Riga, I had all my luggage with me.
+(A hand luggage backpack, fully loaded it weighed around 9kg).

 Personally I’m useless at dressing during the winter.
-I started off with my furry hat and thick gloves on but then I ended up getting really hot after all the walking and hot beer from the Christmas market!
+I started off with my furry hat and thick gloves on.
+But then I ended up getting really hot after all the walking and hot beer from the Christmas market!

-When I remember, I like to keep extra tissues in my bag, just in case it’s not enough…there’s nothing worse than toilet paper that’s pretty much see through…eugh or toilet paper that’s like greaseproof paper (wax paper in USA)…I hate public toilets if you couldn’t guess!
+When I remember, I like to keep extra tissues in my bag, just in case it’s not enough.
+There’s nothing worse than toilet paper that’s pretty much see through.
+Or toilet paper that’s like greaseproof paper (wax paper in USA)…I hate public toilets if you couldn’t guess!